 Students arriving late to school are to follow these check-in procedures:

 Students arriving after 8:10 am are to check in at Door 1 in the Main Office and receive a pass to their class.

 Those students with a note excusing their tardy will report to the Main Office for an excused pass to class.

-Any students that arrive after first block (including during breaks, lunch, and between class periods) must check in at the Attendance Office.
+Any students that arrive after first block (including during breaks, lunch, and between class periods) must check in through the Main Office at Door 1.

 Leaving School Early

 Students leaving during school hours are to follow these check-out procedures: